flux-framework/flux-core/doc/man1/flux-kvs.rst

 is the leader, and other ranks are caching followers.
 All writes are flushed to the leader during a commit operation.
 Data is stored in a hash tree such that every commit results in a new root hash.
-Each new root hash is multicast across the session.
+Each new root hash is multicast across the Flux instance.
 When followers update their root hash, they atomically update their view to match the leader.
-There may be a delay after a commit while old data is served on a follower that has not yet updated its root hash, thus the Flux KVS consistency model is "eventually consistent".
-Followers cache data temporally and fault in new data through their parent in the overlay network.
+There may be a delay after a commit while old data is served on a follower that has not yet updated its root hash, thus the Flux KVS cache is "eventually consistent".

-Different KVS namespaces can be created in which kvs values can be read from/written to.
-By default, all KVS operations operate on the default KVS namespace "primary".
-An alternate namespace can be specified in most kvs commands via the *--namespace* option, or by setting the namespace in the environment variable :envvar:`FLUX_KVS_NAMESPACE`.

-:program:`flux kvs` runs a KVS *COMMAND*.
-The possible commands and their arguments are described below.
+Followers expire cache data after a period of disuse, and fault in new data through their parent in the overlay network.

+The primary KVS namespace is only accessible to the Flux instance owner.
+Other namespaces may be created and assigned to guest users.
+Although the cache is shared across namespaces, each has an independent root directory, which permits commits in multiple namespaces to complete in parallel.

 COMMANDS